-Fugitive emissions testing of valves, flanges, and other products is an area that SwRI is actively involved with in the refining industry.
-Tests can be performed from cryogenic temperatures of -320°F (liquid nitrogen submersion) to temperatures higher than 750°F. All testing is performed under a quality/safety system with qualified operators.
+Fugitive emission test procedures for valves, flanges, and other products are governed by several industry standards.
+Tests can be performed from cryogenic temperatures of -320°F (liquid nitrogen submersion) to temperatures higher than 800°F. All fugitive emissions testing is performed under a quality/safety system with qualified operators.

 - MESC SPE 77/300 – Procedure and Technical Specification for Type Acceptance Testing (TAT) of Industrial Valves

 - MESC SPE 77/312 – Fugitive Emission Production Testing (Amendments/Supplements to ISO 15848-2)

 - API 624 - Type Testing of Rising Stem Valves Equipped with Graphite Packing for Fugitive Emissions